acbsp/bonafide.guru/en/contents.rst

 (The Science of the selfrealization ch.
 2)

-*According to the Bhagavat-gita itself we should accept*\ **bona fide**\ *guru who sees the TRUTH.*
+*According to the Bhagavat-gītā itself we should accept*\ **bona fide**\ *guru who sees the TRUTH.*

-Attentive study of the books Shrimat-Bhagavatam and Bhagavat-gita will leave no doubts that only Srila Prabhupada, the *direct* representative of Suprime Personality of Godhead, can be a **bona fide** *diksha-guru* in our *Gaudiya-sampradaya*.
+Attentive study of the books Shrimat-Bhagavatam and Bhagavat-gītā will leave no doubts that only Srila Prabhupada, the *direct* representative of Suprime Personality of Godhead, can be a **bona fide** *diksha-guru* in our *Gaudiya-sampradaya*.
 And the last instruction of Srila